slackapi/bolt-js/docs/_tutorials/getting_started.md

 ---

 ### Next steps
-You just built your first [Bolt for JavaScript app](https://github.com/slackapi/bolt-js-getting-started-app)! 🎉
+You just built your first [Bolt for JavaScript app](https://github.com/slackapi/bolt-js-getting-started-app) with Socket Mode! 🎉

 Now that you have a basic app up and running, you can start exploring how to make your Bolt app stand out.
 Here are some ideas about what to explore next: